 NTEC College Scholarships

-Navajo Transitional Energy Company LLC offers three college scholarship programs: Navajo Nation STEM College Scholarship, Neighboring Chapters Scholarship, and the Tribal College STEM Scholarship.
-Each scholarship is merit-based and open to full-time status, Navajo Nation residents who are majoring in a STEM field or industry-related area of study.
+Navajo Transitional Energy Company offers three college scholarship programs: The NTEC Navajo Nation STEM Scholarship, Neighboring Chapters Scholarship, and the Tribal College STEM Scholarship.
+Each scholarship is merit-based and open to full-time status, enrolled Navajo students who are majoring in a STEM field or industry-related area of study.

 • Resides/registered with a Navajo Nation chapter